The State of the Mechanical Science Market

 On-the-job training: Moderate to long-term on-the-job training

-Working environment: Most of these workers work in factories, refineries, food-processing facilities, and power plants or on construction sites.
-They generally work full-time during regular business hours but may be on call for nights and weekends—often on an overtime basis.
+Working environment: Most of these workers work in factories, refineries, food-processing facilities, power plants and on construction sites.
+They generally work full time during regular business hours, but may be on call for nights and weekends – often on an overtime basis.

 According to the BLS, “Industrial machinery mechanics and machinery maintenance workers maintain and repair factory equipment and other industrial machinery, such as conveying systems, production machinery, and packaging equipment.
 Millwrights install, dismantle, repair, reassemble, and move machinery in factories, power plants, and construction sites.”